ycz425/javafx-projects/README.md

 ### Installing & Executing Program

-Run the JavaFX applications on IntelliJ IDEA.
+The JavaFX application should be run on IntelliJ IDEA.
 To download and execute the applications, follow these steps:

 * Download the zip file from the main branch and extract the javafx-projects-main folder.
 This folder contains four individual project folders.